tOkeshu/monkeypatch.me/content/blog/please-dont-break-the-links.md

 There is basically 2 possibles ways of using a link on the web.
-Either you click on it, either you use the URL the link or your address bar provide to access directly the hypermedia content it is supposed to link to.
+Either you click on it, either you use the URL the link or your address bar provide to access directly the hypermedia content.

-In other words, you have 2 ways of breaking a link.
+In other words, you have 2 ways of breaking it:

-## The missing URL

-First, your link has only an interactive goal on thus is not tied to a particular content at all.
-Its only purpose is to be clicked.
-For example, most of the twitter buttons you use to follow other people are links.
-But they don't carry any URL that would lead you anywhere else.
-Indeed, most of the time these links have an `href` attribute set to an empty anchor (`#`).

-So how is it broken is that sense ?
-Well, in that case interactivity is handled by JavaScript litterally catching the event you triggered by clicking the link.
-It's a short-circuit that serve well our goal as we can do whatever we want, for example display something useful.
-But sometimes, JavaScript is not here, not yet, for some reason.
-Thus nothing happens because the link doesn't lead anywhere.

-## The ghost URL
+- The first is to create links that lead nowhere.
+There are used for pure interactivity.
+The twitter's follow buttons  is a good example.

-The second way to break a link is to build an URL that can't be accessed twice, or not directly.
-If the URL carries a token tied to an expiration date for instance, its time is counted.
+- The second is to build URLs that are not accessible twice or directly.
+Add a token tied to an expiration date and you time kill your URLs.
+They're a kind of ghost URL.

-These kind of URLs can't be properly shared.
-Because if I copy what is in my address bar and give it to someone else by email, there is a good chances that, either he will not see the same thing I do, or worse, he will see an error page.
+## The third eye

+Actually there is a third way to break a link.
+This is a special case of the first one.
+As I said you have two ways to use a link, either you click it, either you acces the URL it provides.
+And sometimes, you want to acess the URL it provides by clicking on it.

+Let me explain how you do this.
+Imagine you have a nice gallery of pictures that you want to browse.
+But the gallery use lightboxes.
+While you are ok with lightboxes, you want to acess a specific image without going throught the fancy effects.
+In other term you want to click a thumbnail and open a new tab with the image within it and only this image.

+A lot of browsers do that.
+They even allow you to do that via different key-strokes.
+For example in Firefox if you press `Ctrl` while clicking a link, it will open the content in a new tab.
+I personnaly use for a long time the third button of my mouse which do exactly that in Firefox and Chromium.

+When you use this feature, what you tell to the web application is « I want to access directly the content of this hyperlink », like if you had copy and paste the corresponding URL in your address bar.
+In a sense it's a shortcut.

+But what happens when the link does not provide a proper URL ?
+It breaks.
+The newly opened tab will be often the same page.

+Worse, even when twitter provide a proper URL, the JavaScript catch this "third" click and treats it as a simple click, thus breaking the semantic of your action.
+I personnaly consider this behaviour as a broken UX design.

-## Fixing this
+## Fixing all this

 Fixing these probleme are no very difficult.